Indiana Independent Contractor Misclassification: How the 123 Test Works and What It Costs

 Proactive compliance reduces audit exposure

-Indiana employers can reduce their exposure to misclassification findings by treating the ABC test as a standard part of contractor onboarding — not a response to a notice.
+Indiana employers can reduce their exposure to misclassification findings by treating the 123 Test as a standard part of contractor onboarding — not a response to a notice.
 That means evaluating each new relationship against all three parts before work begins, collecting independence documentation as a condition of engagement, and keeping records organized so that any DWD request can be answered promptly.

-Classifi's classification review walks through ABC test factors for each contractor and flags relationships with open documentation gaps — so you can address them before they become audit findings.
+Classifi's classification review walks through 123 Test factors for each contractor and flags relationships with open classification questions — so you can address them before they become audit findings.
+For the federal side — 1099-NEC filing and how it interacts with classification — see our Indiana 1099 contractor guide.

 Know where your contractor relationships stand before an audit does.

-Classifi reviews each relationship against Indiana's ABC test factors and flags documentation gaps.
+Classifi reviews each relationship against Indiana's 123 Test factors and flags documentation gaps.
 Built for Indiana employers, by someone who reviewed these files as a state DWD auditor.

 This guide is for informational purposes only and does not constitute legal or tax advice.
 Consult a qualified attorney or tax professional for guidance specific to your situation.
 Audit procedures and classification tests vary by state.